Many writers agonize about just where to start a life story, where to begin a memoir. There are, of course, many places where a story can be launched.

 Sometimes people know this crisis before they begin to write; sometimes they have to write a while before they know what it is.
 Either way, knowing the crisis will be essential.
 Choose scenes that lead up to the crisis.
 The first of these scenes is perhaps your beginning.

-4. Choose a moment that is the zenith or the nadir of your story for the opening chapter.
+4. To begin a memoir, choose a moment that is the zenith or the nadir of your story for the opening chapter.

 The last sentence in the introductory chapter is something like: “How did I get to this point — zenith or nadir?”
 Chapter Two and the rest of the book then answer this question.

-Good luck writing your memoir.
+Good luck writing as you begin your memoir.
 Let me know what your experience has been.